mauvehed/kevvy/README.md

 **kevvy** is a Discord bot with the following main functions:

 1.  **Automatic CVE Detection:** It automatically monitors chat messages for CVE (Common Vulnerabilities and Exposures) identifiers (e.g., `CVE-2023-12345`).
-When a CVE is detected, the bot fetches detailed information primarily from the [NIST National Vulnerability Database (NVD) API v2.0](https://nvd.nist.gov/developers/vulnerabilities). (_Note: Integration with VulnCheck as a primary source is planned for future enhancement._)
+When a CVE is detected, the bot fetches detailed information using VulnCheck as the primary source if a `VULNCHECK_API_TOKEN` is provided, falling back to the NIST National Vulnerability Database (NVD) API v2.0 otherwise.
 2.  **Direct CVE Lookup:** Users can explicitly request details for a specific CVE using the `/cve lookup` command.
 3.  **CISA KEV Monitoring:** Optionally monitors the [CISA Known Exploited Vulnerabilities (KEV) catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) and sends alerts for new entries to configured channels.